 Our laws and religions may codify evidence to provide certainty.
 Also, many have certain personal standards they adhere to.

 For example, most religions support the golden rule - “Treat others as you want to be treated.”
 Laws generally make it illegal to assault or kill someone.

 The point is, when it comes to changing your mind, there are certain understandings bounded by cultural or personal weight of evidence certainty.
-This generally makes decision-making easier as it reduces the need to weigh certain evidence. [xvii] For personal standards, it is helpful to be thoughtful and reflective, recognizing that increasing entropy is the only physics-based certainty in life. [xviii] Certainly, some have very structured personal standards.
+This generally makes decision-making easier as it reduces the need to weigh certain evidence. [xxv] For personal standards, it is helpful to be thoughtful and reflective, recognizing that increasing entropy is the only physics-based certainty in life. [xxvi] Certainly, some have very structured personal standards.
 As such, understanding your and others' “non-negotiables” is important to building and weighing your evidence bucket.
 It is also enlightening to periodically test your non-negotiables.
 Some may evolve to become part of your probabilistic-based beliefs.
+Being on the lookout for improperly “hardened” evidence is a best practice.
 It is interesting that some people, particularly younger folks, sometimes respond to evidence-related questions with an enthusiastic "Definitely!" or "100%!"
 As this article suggests, wisdom comes from realizing a proper response may take more evaluation and will likely lead to a more nuanced, evidence-weighing response.